Sugarcoder/Google-Maps/README.md

 # Google Maps
 This is a Google Maps API application.
-This app helps us test if we have the play services properly setup on our emulator.
+This app is for testing if Google play services is properly set up on the emulator.

 ### Features: